themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

 We want to pay attention to the `<textarea id="editor"></textarea>` part.
 In order to load our editor, we're going to make use of CodeMirror's `fromTextArea` method.
 Why?
 Because this gives us more control over placement.
 Because we've got some interesting CSS going on to position everything, it makes more sense to put the element where we want it.
 This way we can pass the selector `#editor` to CodeMirror and let it swap in the actual editor.
 Cool!

-Back in our `onRendered` function, there's two things to note: how we're selecting our `<textarea>` and how we're passing configuration to CodeMirror.
-First, we're passing `this.find( "#editor" )` in our first argument.
+Back in our `onRendered` function, there are two things to note: how we're selecting our `<textarea>` and how we're passing configuration to CodeMirror.
+First, we're passing `this.find( "#editor" )` in as our first argument.
 Because we're inside of an `onRendered` callback, `this` is equal to the current template instance.
 This is similar to saying `template.find( '#editor' )` in one of your event handlers.

 Next, we pass an object with some configuration.
 The good news: 99% of this isn't required and is only offered as personal preference.
 The one setting you _do_ want to pay attention to, though, is the `mode`.
 Here, we've set this to `"markdown"` so CodeMirror knows to expect Markdown and apply the correct syntax highlighting.